-With the help of the team at the Brain Injury Centre, Alexander worked hard to exercise and became able to walk again with the aid of leg splints and a walking stick.
+With the help of the team at the Brain Injury Centre, Alex worked hard to exercise and became able to walk again with the aid of leg splints and a walking stick.

 He said: “To be honest, every morning of my life I am able to get up and wash without the assistance of a carer I will be truly thankful for.”